-PROLABELS™ describes drugs with COA results available since 1995 on the European Medicines Agency’s (EMA) website and on the US Food and Drug Administration’s (FDA) website.
+PROLABELS™ describes drugs with Clinical Outcome Assessment (COA) results available since 1995 on the European Medicines Agency’s (EMA) website and on the US Food and Drug Administration’s (FDA) website.

 The main objective of PROLABELS™ is to summarize all the evidence about COA results in the labeling of medical products for disease areas, conditions, and manufacturers.

 PROLABELS™ provides a global picture of all the endpoints used to demonstrate the efficacy and other benefits of a product, if at least one COA is included in the label/EPAR study results.

 The database includes an in-depth description of the efficacy clinical studies including the design, the results obtained, and the COA information.
 You will learn which concept of interest was assessed and how the concept of interest was evaluated, in addition to a brief description of any instrument that was used.